Differentially Private Joint Independence Test: Differentially Private dHSIC

-We roughly state the proof structure of the third point to elaborate the difficulties and contributions.
-The sensitivity is $O(n^{-1})$ by Proposition~\ref{sen_dhsic}, and then the added noise converges to $0$ in probability when $n^{-1} \xi_{\epsilon, \delta}^{-1} \to 0$ as $n\to\infty$.
-It follows that proving consistency in privacy comes down to $\hat\dHSIC(\mcX_n)>\hat\dHSIC(\mcX_n^{\bpi})$ in the non-private regime, and it is sufficient to verify that non-private permutation dHSIC test is pointwise consistent in essence.
-However, proving the consistency of permutation dHSIC test is challenging task and is left unsolved; see \citet[Remark~2]{Pfister2018KernelbasedTF} for details.
-To get around this conundrum, Lemma~\ref{le_ineq_e_dhsic} in Appendix~\ref{app_le_dhsic} establishes exponential inequality for the empirical dHSIC, which converges to the population version in probability.
-It is desirable that the permutation version converges to $0$ like dpHSIC in \cite{Kim2023DPP}.
-Their result is heavily based on the concentration inequality for permuted U-statistic in \citet[Theorem~6.2]{Kim2022MinimaxOO}.
-The concentration inequality for a permuted U-statistic of dHSIC is a non-trivial extension of the $d=2$ case, and thus we highlight it as one of our theoretical contributions.
-It then follows that the concentration inequality for the V-statistic, and their non-private convergence as a byproduct.
-We formulate the concentration inequalities for the permuted U- and V-statistic of dHSIC as Lemma~\ref{le_u_dhsic_con_per} and Lemma~\ref{le_dhsic_con_per} in Appendix~\ref{app_le_dhsic} for their own theoretical significance.
+We briefly outline the proof of the pointwise consistency result and highlight the main difficulty.
+By definition of dpdHSIC, the added noise vanishes in probability whenever $n^{-1}\xi_{\epsilon,\delta}^{-1}\to0$.
+Hence, consistency of the private test essentially reduces to showing that the non-private permutation dHSIC test is pointwise consistent, namely that $\hat\dHSIC(\mcX_n)$ dominates $\hat\dHSIC(\mcX_n^{\bpi})$ under fixed alternatives.
+This step is non-trivial and was left open in \citet[Remark~2]{Pfister2018KernelbasedTF}.
+To address it, Lemma~\ref{le_ineq_e_dhsic} in Appendix~\ref{app_le_dhsic} establishes an exponential inequality showing that the empirical dHSIC converges to its population counterpart.
+It remains to show that the permuted statistic converges to zero.
+A related argument for dpHSIC was developed by \citet{Kim2026DPP}, relying on a concentration inequality for a second-order permuted U-statistic \citep[Theorem~6.2]{Kim2022MinimaxOO}.
+The dHSIC statistic is instead a high-order V-statistic, so this second-order U-statistic inequality cannot be applied directly.
+One of our theoretical contributions is to develop techniques for controlling high-order permuted U-statistics and transferring the resulting bounds to their V-statistic counterparts.
+These techniques yield concentration inequalities for permuted dHSIC, stated as Lemmas~\ref{le_u_dhsic_con_per} and~\ref{le_dhsic_con_per} in Appendix~\ref{app_le_dhsic}.